jakob-fyi/ng-adv/labs/lab-06/readme.md

 ## Implement Firebase Auth using NgRx

 - Extend environment.ts to provide the Firebase Config and the ability to turn off authentication
-- Implement Firebase Loging & Register
+- Implement Firebase Login & Register
 - Modify `app.component.ts` to show a Login-Splash or the app

 Example: